Daredevil (Marvel Comics character): In other media

+Marvel Cinematic Universe

 In 2015, a Daredevil television series set in the Marvel Cinematic Universe, starring Charlie Cox as the protagonist and created by Drew Goddard, premiered on Netflix and lasted for three seasons until 2018.
 It was acclaimed by critics and attracted a cult following from fans.
 Executive producer Steven S. DeKnight said that it took inspiration from the Frank Miller period as well as the storylines by Brian Michael Bendis and Alex Maleev, with Maleev's art in particular providing "a template for the look of the show".
 Then-Disney CEO Bob Iger stated that Marvel's Netflix series, such as Daredevil, could later be adapted as feature films if they were sufficiently popular.
 A revival and continuation of the series, Daredevil: Born Again, premiered on Disney+ in 2025, with Cox reprising the role.
-Cox also plays the character in the crossover miniseries The Defenders (2017), the film Spider-Man: No Way Home (2021), and the Disney+ series She-Hulk: Attorney at Law (2022), Echo (2024), and Your Friendly Neighborhood Spider-Man (2025).
+Cox also plays the character in the film Spider-Man: No Way Home (2021), and the miniseries The Defenders (2017), She-Hulk: Attorney at Law (2022), and Echo (2024).
+Cox also voices the character in the animated series Your Friendly Neighborhood Spider-Man (2025), based in an alternate timeline.